tektutor/openshift-1620feb-2026/Day2/README.md

 ## Info - API Server
 <pre>
 - this is the brain/heart of Kubernetes/Openshift cluster
-- this is a Pod
+- this is a Pod that runs in all master nodes
 - API Server supports REST API for all the features supported in Openshift
 - all the Control Plane components they only talk to API Server via REST calls
 - API Server in returns responds by broadcasting events